 Where to stay

-While we took a day trip to Rottnest Island, there are lots of accomodation choices should you wish to stay longer.
+While we took a day trip to Rottnest Island, there are lots of accommodation choices should you wish to stay longer.

 There easiest way to get to Rottnest Island is the ferry.
 The ferries book up fast in popular seasons so be sure to book well in advance.